 ?ref=<value> query parameter is present, Plausible Analytics will show it as the referral source.

-utm_campaign query parameters are all valid and supported.
+utm_term query parameters are all valid and supported.

-For example, here's what you can do when you want to send a newsletter to your subscribers.
-If you simply link to your site with
+Here's an example of what you can do when you want to send a newsletter to your subscribers.

 But if you link to